acamaraza/exampleapp/README.md

 ### DB set up

-Go to you MySQL and run the script file 'exampleApp_db.sql' included in the project root.
+Go to you MySQL and run the script file 'exampleApp_db.sql' shipped in the project root.
 It is a single table database script with sample data for illustrating the REST API database manipulation.